 The answer is: continue reading this article and all your doubts will be cleared.

 First and foremost, dental bridges are NOT for cosmetic treatment only.
-Your dentist might suggest you “implant-supported dental bridges,” if your oral health condition cannot bear bridges alone.
+Your dentist might suggest “implant-supported dental bridges,” if your oral health condition cannot bear bridges alone.
 Hence, you can conclude that they ARE restorative treatments too!

 Let’s divide the process into three stages.